-What is Gurkha Contingent, SPF or SPFGC
+What is Singapore Police Force Gurkha Contingent or SPFGC ??

 The Gurkha Contingent or “GC” is a line department of the “Singapore Police Force”.
 Members of the GC are trained to be highly-skilled and are selected for their display of strong discipline and dedication in their tasks.
 The principal role of the contingent is to be a special guard force, and is currently used as a counter-terrorist force.

 The GC was formed on 9 April 1949 in the wake of Indian independence from the British Empire, where Gurkhas battalions from the British Indian Army were divided between the Indian Army and the British Army.
 Those transferred to the British Army were posted to other remaining British Colonies, and Singapore being one of them.

 After Singapore gain independence form the British, GC played a crucial role in controlling riots and violence amongst the ethnic groups that threatened the very existence of the new born country.
 Their presence as a neutral force was important because local police officers were often perceived to be (or were even expected to be) biased towards their own ethnic groups when handling racial disturbances, further fueling discontent and violence.
 Thus the Gurkha Contingent as an impartial force at the time stabilized the country and its sovereignty as personnel (Nepalese) in GC were Nepalese hailing from another country, religion and background.
 Nepalese were more than perfect and suited for the job and hence were integrated to the national security force of the country forming “Singapore Police Force Gurkha Contingent” or “SPFGC”.

 KHHI also supplies the following Promotional Materials with every shipment: